 The Holiday Market is located at 251 North City Drive, off Hwy 78 and Twin Oaks Valley Road.

 Dr. Seuss’ How The Grinch Stole Christmas

 An iconic story gets told at the famous Old Globe Theater.
-It has been a San Diego tradition for over 20 years.
-The whimsical musical begins, this year, on November 10th and the last performance is on December 29th.
+It has been a San Diego tradition for over 26 years.

 Showtimes vary, however they are recurring Tuesdays through Sundays.
 Tickets really aren’t that much if you aren’t picky about your seat.
 It’s really a great show that’ll set the mood for the season.

 For my zoo lovers out there, the #1 zoo in the world, the San Diego Zoo, holds its annual Jungle Bells fest every December.
 Lights and decorations are everywhere and the air around the park feels so holly jolly.

 While there are festive animal feedings and talks, there is also a live performance of ‘Twas the Night Before Christmas with dances and music.
 You can purchase tickets on-site, online, or get the Go San Diego Pass here.